Fred Fiedler & Martin Chemers said –

 We provide both the best assessments and results-focused training to help you create the leadership advantage.

-If you would like our help in getting started on creating a leadership advantage, please contact Dr. Heather Johnson or Don Klassen today.
+If you would like our help in getting started on creating a leadership advantage, please contact Dr. Heather Johnson today or register for our workshop on Superior Leadership.

 Download a PDF version of this article.